 People often say that a great sense of humour is one of the things that attracted them to their partner, so why not head to a comedy club to really tickle your Valentine’s funny bone?
-Depending on local restrictions clubs may be open in a socially distanced capacity, or there may be virtual events happening which you can tune into if you’re not able to be there in person.
-Regardless of the set up, you’re sure to have a great laugh, and many of our top venues also have a great selection of snacks and drinks so you can make it a whole night out.
+Following social distancing restrictions during the pandemic, many clubs also offer virtual events that you can tune into if you’re not able to be there in person.
+Regardless of the set-up, you’re sure to have a great laugh, and many of our top venues also have a great selection of snacks and drinks so you can make it a whole night out.

 We’ve put together a list of our favourite comedy clubs in Scotland to give you a flavour of what’s out there.

 6. Explore one of Britain’s most beautiful beaches